 “Last night I saw an accident, on the corner of Third and Green.
 Two cars collided and I got excited, just being part of that scene.
 It was Mrs. Tom Walker and her beautiful daughter, Pamela, was driving the car.
 They got hit by a man in a light blue sedan, who had obviously been to a bar.”

 I was to learn to these were the lyrics to The Accident, by John Prine – a silly song about a fender bender that is clever, funny and both celebrates, and pokes fun a,t the attitudes of ordinary folk.

 “It was a four-way stop dilemmia.
 We all arrived the same time.
 I yielded to the man to the right of me, and he yielded right back to mine.
 Well, the yield went around and around and around, till Pamela finally tried.
 Just then the man in the light blue sedan hit Pamela’s passenger side.”

 Larry recited the rest of the song, and several others to boot, opening the door to a world of amazing music that I could scarcely imagine life without now.

 That’s the Way the World Goes ‘Round.
 Sam Stone.
 Sabu Visits the Twin Cities Alone.
 Long Monday.
 In Spite of Ourselves.
 The Oldest Baby in the World.

 And my absolute two favourites: Clay Pigeons and Angel From Montgomery.

-In many ways, Prine’s music reminds of me of Louise Armstong.
+In many ways, Prine’s music reminds of me of Louis Armstong.
 It is the sort of music that says “Yah, life is going to knock you down.
 And then kick you when you try to get up.
 And it’s going to hurt each and every time.
 But you know what?
 It really is going to be OK in the end.”

 So for me, when I hear John Prine, I am always brought back to that steak house, the dim light and the antler chandeliers and my father reciting lyrics of pure joy.